haxsaw/actuator/Tutorial.md

 provisioner.provision_infra_spec(inst)
 ```

 Often, there's a lot of repeated boilerplate in an infra spec; in the above example the act of setting up a network, subnet, router, gateway, and router interface are all common resources needed to get access to provisioned infra from outside the cloud.
-Actuator provides two ways to factor out common groups of resources: providing a dictionary of resources to the with_infra_resources function, and using the [ResourceGroup](#resource_groups) wrapper class to define a group of standard resources.
-We'll recast the above example using with_infra_resources():
+Actuator provides two ways to factor out common groups of resources: providing a dictionary of resources to the with_resources function, and using the [ResourceGroup](#resource_groups) wrapper class to define a group of standard resources.
+We'll recast the above example using with_resources():

 ```python
 gateway_components = {"net":Network("actuator_ex1_net"),